Being a Cougar student pharmacist means you have the opportunity to learn and develop in the WSU community with both your peers and alumni.

 “I am so thankful that I’ve been able to engage with the Fred Meyer Alumni Mentor program since my first year of pharmacy school.
 Through this program, I have developed a valuable, lifelong connection with an alumnus who truly is excited to help me out in any way they can.
 Whether that be from navigating course electives, to engaging in extracurriculars or preparing for residency, it’s been a blessing to have someone I can look to for trusted advice and know they have my best interests at heart.
 I’d like to thank WSU CPPS for offering this program to all students and for all the alumni who take the time to influence and mentor future practitioners in pharmacy!”

 Participation in the program requires a few hours each month during the PY2 year after matching.
 Mentor and mentee pairings are free to determine their own schedules for communication and meeting.
 After that, mentors and mentees are encouraged to connect at least twice each semester.
 The more regular communication there is between a mentor and mentee, the more productive and successful the partnership.
 Once a mentor is assigned, they will remain with that student throughout the student’s academic career, with the hope that a lifelong partnership is formed.

-Before volunteering/opting-in for the program, all potential alumni mentors and student mentees are asked to consider the commitment they are making to their fellow Cougar.
-Once you have been paired with an alumni mentor or a student mentee, you are obligated to be proactive and committed to establishing an honest, communicative, and productive partnership.
+Before volunteering/opting-in for the program, all potential mentors and student mentees are asked to consider the commitment they are making to their fellow Cougar.
+Once you have been paired with a mentor or a student mentee, you are obligated to be proactive and committed to establishing an honest, communicative, and productive partnership.

 Student pharmacists will: